MapRock/TimeMolecules/tutorials/probability_logic_ontology_data/readme.md

 ## PLOD Runthrough

-Let's go through a sample runthrough of the PLOD mechanism.
+Let's go through a sample runthrough of the PLOD mechanism--the service process at a restaurant.
 For simplicity, let's assume a slight level of dystopia.
 For example, cards in the wallet/purses/nametags of people can be readily read through RFID sensors.
 Events, such as detecting a person, is sent to a high-scale event processing system.

 Let's also assume that the host at the front desk is a human but not necessarily experienced with dealing with customers, so he gets some AI assistance from a trusty AI Agent we'll name Hudson.